AdeDZY/im2recipe-Pytorch/README.md

+# From Zhuyun
+1. The pre-trained model must be load with CUDA (need GPU)

 # im2recipe: Learning Cross-modal Embeddings for Cooking Recipes and Food Images

 This repository contains the code to train and evaluate models from the paper: